ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-loaders.md

 nav_order: 20
 ---

-# `BULK INSERT` data to FeatureBase using FBSQL loaders
+# Define a datasource with FBSQL loaders

-Create a configuration file that defines connection details for an Implala, Kafka or Postgres data sources, then supply this to FeatureBase using FBSQL-loader syntax.

-This starts a process that:
+FBSQL loaders are run when connecting to a FeatureBase database and:
+* rely on a suitably configured TOML file
-* Reads data from the defined data source
+* allowing FeatureBase to read data from the data source then `BULK INSERT` this into an existing FeatureBase table.
-* processes the data into `BULK INSERT` statements executed against the connected database
-* terminates FBSQL when the process is complete.

 During processing no SQL or FBSQL commands can be run